eth-p/uni-chip8/docs/project/Product-Document.md

 ### Developer Process

+#### Major Refactoring

-When planning major refactors, please create an issue on GitHub so that all team members are aware of your intentions.
-Creating an issue will help avoid any major merge conflicts where work by one member become redundant.
+When planning major refactors, please create an issue ticket on GitHub so that all team members are aware of your intentions.
+Creating the ticket will help avoid any major merge conflicts where work by one member becomes redundant.

 ### Work Breakdown

-#### Release 0
+#### Release 0 - Documentation and Analysis

 We will be creating the initial product document.
 The product document will at minimum satisfy the requirements as laid out on the [project page](http://www.cs.sfu.ca/CourseCentral/276/tjd/project.html).

-#### Release 1
+#### Release 1 - Pre-Alpha

-We will be releasing an inital interpreter.
-The interpreter will meet full functionality for all operation codes as specified on the [Wikipedia page](https://en.wikipedia.org/wiki/CHIP-8) for CHIP-8.
+We will be releasing an inital emulator.
+The emulator will meet full functionality for all operation codes as specified on the [Wikipedia page](https://en.wikipedia.org/wiki/CHIP-8) for CHIP-8.
-This interpreter should be able to perform the the basic computational functions of the CHIP-8 specification.
+This emulator should be able to perform the the basic computational functions of the CHIP-8 specification.

-#### Release 2
+#### Release 2 - Alpha

 Release 2 will include refinements to the emulator.
 The previous emulator will be designed to work, while Release 2 will focus on code quality and optimizations.

-#### Release 3
+#### Release 3 - Beta

+We are targeting to begin video game development at this point.

-#### Release 4
+#### Release 4 - Production

+We are targeting to bring the deliverables into a release ready state.
+Source code will be reviewed for further optimizations.

 ### Project Guidelines

+- Source code will remain compatible for transpilation to ES5 JavaScript.
 - Source code will be formatted according to a team standard.
 - Source code will not contain any swear words.